 Landlords often delay dealing with issues too long.
 If your landlord is not being prompt in their responses, ask for an advice appointment straight away.

-You can read about tenants’ rights under common types of student tenancies below, but the best way to find out what your tenancy rights are is to send us your contract, requesting a contract check [hyperlink to contract check request template].
+You can read about tenants’ rights under common types of student tenancies below, but the best way to find out what your tenancy rights are is to send us your contract, requesting a contract check.
 This is a free service we offer to all of our students.